JamieWilson2000/MS1TonightIFancy/README.md

 <img src="images/colorscheme.png" alt="colorscheme" width="500" height="197">

 - The colours used were based around the #622525 color, It being a bergundy/wine color.
-For contrast I used a plain white color for the font and placed a transparent backing color behind the text.
+For contrast I used an off white color for the font and placed a transparent backing color behind the text.

 - For added styling I used the -webkit-linear-gradient- method on the main banner, the dropdown menu, and the footer to give a fade effect.

+- For defining the buttons on the menu cards that appear on the landing page I used a method called neumorphism to make the buttons stand out and appear as an interactive element.

 # User Interaction